AmplitudeAudio/doc-sdk/docs/integration/cmake-setup.md

 - `x64-linux`
 - `x64-osx`
 - `arm64-osx`
+- `x64-android`
+- `x86-android`
+- `arm64-android`
+- `arm-neon-android`

-For vcpkg users, it's preferred to let Amplitude use the same vcpkg triplet as the project.
+For vcpkg users, it's preferred to let Amplitude use the same vcpkg's target triplet as the project.
 This can be done in the `CMakeLists.txt` file:

 ```cmake
 set(AM_SDK_PLATFORM ${VCPKG_TARGET_TRIPLET} CACHE STRING "The platform to use for the Amplitude Audio SDK libraries.")
 ```

 !!! warning
-    If defined, the `AM_SDK_PLATFORM` variable should be set before to call the CMake `find_package` function.
+    If defined, the `AM_SDK_PLATFORM` variable should be set before calling the CMake `find_package` function.

 !!! info
-    You need to make sure your SDK installation have the libraries for the requested platform.
+    You need to make sure your SDK installation has the libraries for the requested platform.

 After the call to `find_package`, 2 libraries will be available: